 Hello, and thank you for visiting Reading Getaway.
-The original purpose of this site and the accompanying books was to introduce the exciting adventures written by E. M. Duesel about real life social issues.
+You are welcome to read through the first chapters of every book by E. M. Duesel.
+Short stories can also be found on this site and have as much punch, enlightenment, and fun as in the stories in her books.
 She has two loves – writing and social research.
-She combines them and the result is thrilling novels with colorful and adventuresome characters.
-Their plots have covered everything from people with a sixth sense helping God in the End Times, to problems on the Southern Border, and homelessness.
-Her latest book highlights students suffering from social behavioral disorders just trying to get by.
+They are combined and the results are thrilling novels with colorful and adventuresome characters.
+Their plots have covered everything from kidnappings on the Southern Border, to homelessness, students suffering from social behavioral disorders learning how to get by, and her latest book, an imaginative take on reincarnation.
 Her books are fun and fast reading; a real buzz for readers with little time.

-As with Deathlinks, the first three chapters of Illegal have also been posted to readinggetaway.com.
+As with all E. M. Duesel’s books, the first chapters of Illegal have also been posted to readinggetaway.com (June 2018 archives).
 Enjoy the thrill!
-Illegal can be purchased from Amazon.com ($16.95), barnesandnoble.com ($16.95), and from the Savant Book Store ($16.95).
+Illegal can be purchased on this webpage, barnesandnoble.com ($16.95), and from the Savant Book Store ($16.95).
 Illegal is also available as an eBook on Amazon.com ($7.95)!
 Check out the following link:

 Kidnapped by a hate group called The Alliance, 12 year old Rush Pena witnesses the murder of three other immigrant child victims before escaping with his life.
 His testimony brings the murderers to justice through the courts, but not without making Rush and his family the focus and eventual target of every hate group in America for the next six years.